 12. Strahov Monastic Brewery (Klášterní Pivovar):

-About The Brewery: Strahov Monastic Brewery since 1628, closed in 1907 and reopened in 2000.
-Monastery since 1143 has been making beer since the 1200s.
+About The Strahov Brewery: The Strahov Monastic Brewery was open continuously from 1628 to 1907 before being reopened to the public in 2000.
+Monastery (established in 1143) has been making beer here since the 1200s.
 Known for 3 types of beer with the Saint Norbert name, Amber, Dark and IPA with the IPA being the most popular.
 As you’ve probably noticed, there are a lot of unique places to grab a drink along this Prague Castle walking tour.
 Brewery Website: (HERE).

 13. Loreta Monastery Church: